 The Scaling Pneumonia Response INnovaTions (SPRINT) Project aims to scale proven interventions for the treatment of pneumonia: Amoxicillin dispersible tablets and oxygen therapy.

-Pneumonia is the leading cause of death from infectious disease in children under five worldwide, linked to 15 per cent of all under five deaths.
+Pneumonia is the leading cause of death from infectious disease in children worldwide, claiming the lives of over 800,000 children under five each year.
 Yet, it is preventable and treatable with two key products: Antibiotics, to treat pneumonia, and Oxygen, to support the recovery of children with severe pneumonia.

-However, ensuring these products are accessible to children is challenging, with many countries facing bottlenecks at different levels of the health system.
-For example, one country may have antibiotics on the market, but in syrup-form which requires refrigeration that many families don’t have.
-Or, in another country, oxygen may be available, however, the equipment for delivering oxygen may not be available in sizes appropriate for children.
+However, ensuring these products are accessible to children is challenging, with many countries facing obstacles at different levels within and outside of the health system.
+For example, one country may have antibiotics on the market, but in formulations that require refrigeration which many families do not have.
+In another country, oxygen may be available, however, the needed equipment for delivering oxygen may not be available in sizes appropriate for children.

-In 2018 UNICEF launched the Innovations to Scale Initiative to invest in already proven life-saving interventions.
-This was the start of SPRINT - Scaling Pneumonia Response INovaTions - UNICEF’s systematic response to ensuring access to pneumonia treatment.
+In 2018 UNICEF launched the Innovations to Scale Initiative to invest in proven life-saving interventions.
+This was the start of SPRINT - UNICEF’s systematic response to expanding access to essential pneumonia treatment.

-With over 70 years as a global leader in fighting for children’s right, UNICEF has gained a high level of trust by governments which places the organization in a unique position for implementing the model and creating systematic change.
+With over 70 years as a global leader in fighting for children’s rights, UNICEF has gained a high level of trust by governments which places the organization in a unique position for facilitating implementation of the model and creating systematic change.

 - A fundamental and sustainable response to COVID-19: improving local oxygen systems, April 2020